ashNikov/ashflix/README.md

 ❌ No secrets committed to repository

-This ensures maximum safety, cost control, and auditability.
+This design ensures maximum safety, cost control, and auditability.

 🔐 Security & DevSecOps Practices
 IAM-scoped AWS credentials